Zec Saint-Patrice

 The zec Saint-Patrice is a "zone d'exploitation contrôlée" (controlled harvesting zone) (ZEC) along the Ottawa River of 28 km below Rapides-des-Joachims, in Pontiac Regional County Municipality, in the administrative region of Outaouais, in Quebec, in Canada.

 Geography

 Zec shares its boundary with the Zec de Rapides-des-Joachims, James-Little Ecological Reserve and Ruisseau-de-l'Indien Ecological Reserve.
 Its territory is including the Old forest of River Schyan.

-Established in 1980, the zec increase its territory in 1983 from 1289 to 1354 km2.
+Established in 1980, the zec increased its territory in 1983 from 1289 to 1354 km2.
 Its area was both narrowed southeast and increased specifically north of Lac Saint-Patrice, a very large body of water, which the zec gets its name.
 The serpentine Noire River serves as a boundary to the north, and Aumond Creek at the northwest end.

 Of the hundreds of hunting and fishing lodges in the ZEC, a large number of them are around Lake Saint-Patrice.